Shegzimus/shegzimus/README.md

-# 👋 Hi there.
-I'm Oluwasegun (on paper) but you can call me Viktor
+# 👋 I'm Oluwasegun aka Viktor

 ## 🌟 About Me
 - ⚙️ **Data Engineer** skilled in building robust and scalable ETL pipelines for cloud platforms like AWS and GCP.